Itzaʼ language

 Itzaʼ (also known as Itza or Itzaj) is an endangered Mayan language spoken by the Itza people near Lake Peten Itza in north-central Guatemala and neighboring Belize.
-The language has about 1,000 fluent speakers, all older adults.
+The language has less than 40 fluent speakers, all older adults.

 Itzaʼ was the language of administration across much of the Yucatán Peninsula during the supremacy of Chichen Itza.
 Later, the Itza people had the last independent Maya nation in Mesoamerica until 1697.
 During this time, the Itza people resettled their ancestral home in the Petén Basin.
 The subjugation of the Itza capital by the Spanish forced the Itza people to flee or live amongst the Spaniards, such as in San Jose, Guatemala, where the only modern speakers of the language live.

 The modern Itza people are the last of the Lowland Maya to be able to directly trace their heritage back to the pre-Columbian era.
 The Itzaʼ language reflects this history in its nomenclature for the natural world: Itzaʼ words referring to agriculture and agricultural practices remain unchanged since first being recorded.
 Additionally, Itzaʼ possesses a rich vocabulary for crops and animals that encodes specific information about different varietals and individuals of the species.

 Classification

-Itza' is abbreviated "itz" in the ISO 639-3 language codes.
 Itzaʼ belongs to the Yucatecan branch of Mayan Languages.
 The other languages in the Yucatecan branch are Yucatec, Lacandon, and Mopan.
 All Yucatecan languages are closely linked with each other.
 However, people speaking Itzaʼ and those speaking Yucatec have difficulties understanding each other.

 There are 12 different branches of Mayan language, all with sub families like Itzaʼ.